-- The TTX is comprised of scripted play and will focus on crisis response and federal, state, and local efforts to respond to an incident involving the transportation of radioactive material through the state. - Multiple agencies throughout the state are involved in crisis response efforts.
+- The TTX is comprised of scripted play and will focus on crisis response and Federal, State, and Local efforts to respond to an incident involving the transportation of radiological material through the State. - Multiple agencies throughout the State are involved in crisis response efforts.
 Accordingly, command, control, and coordination among these assets will be a priority during the immediate and follow-on response efforts.
-The central role for federal, state, and local agencies in responding to an incident becomes protection of life and property, while law enforcement investigates the cause of the incident and attempts to bring the perpetrators to justice. - Crisis communications and the dissemination of timely and accurate information to emergency responders, response organizations, and the public is critical during a rapidly evolving incident involving WMD materials.
-As such, crisis communication strategies will be included in the discussion as they apply to the scenario. - Participants will be asked to determine:
+The central role for Federal, State, and Local agencies in responding to an incident becomes protection of life and property, while law enforcement investigates the cause of the incident and attempts to bring the perpetrators to justice. - Crisis communications and the dissemination of timely and accurate information to emergency responders, response organizations, and the public is critical during a rapidly evolving incident involving WMD materials.
+As such, crisis communication strategies will be included in the discussion as they apply to the scenario. - Participants will be asked to determine: - 1. who is in charge; - 2. who will respond to an incident involving the transportation of radiological materials: - 3. what level of response is warranted; - 4. how to determine threat credibility; and - how to balance keeping the public informed while protecting sensitive information related to an incident and protecting evidence during an investigation. - Discussion will include emergency managers' actions to ensure responders have the most effective emergency response procedures available, given the situation.

-- 1. Who is in charge? - 2.
-Who will respond to an incident involving the transportation of radioactive materials? - 3.
-What level of response is warranted? - 4.
-How to determine threat credibility? - 5.
-How to balance keeping the public informed while protecting sensitive information related to an incident and protecting evidence during an investigation? - Discussion will include emergency managers' actions to ensure responders have the most effective emergency response procedures available, given the situation. - While there will be some elements of consequence management discussed, it is important to reiterate the TTX will focus on the crisis response portion, and efforts to prevent the scenario from becoming a full consequence management event.
+• While there will be some elements of consequence management discussed, it is important to reiterate the TTX will focus on the crisis response portion, and efforts to prevent the scenario from becoming a full consequence management event.